Ficool

 For a moment, he lay still.

-Steam hissed weakly from the torn flesh as the last of his power tried to move what was left.
-Veins glowed faintly under the skin, pulling flesh scraps of muscle toward his remaining arm.
+Steam hissed weakly from the torn flesh as the last of his power tried to move what remained.
+Veins glowed faintly under the skin, pulling scraps of muscle toward his remaining arm.

 He dragged himself forward with one hand, glaring at Luke with blood in his teeth.